Full Guide on Vinyl Record Types

 Unlike the 78 RPM vinyl record format, however, this form of playback was a relative latecomer to the party, arriving at a time when radios were the primary source of musical and listening entertainment for most consumers.
 Thus, the 33 1/3 RPM format didn’t exactly have the smoothest start, though they were and still are relatively unparalleled, if only for being so effective at offering longer playback times on similar sizes of discs.

-By 1948, after a less than welcoming birth into the world, Columbia records began advertising to the masses, heralding the 33 1/3 RPM record as a breakthrough in audio technology, able as it was to hold whole classical performance and symphonies on just one side of a 12 inch disc without the need to interrupt the listening experience to flip the disc.
+By 1948, after a less than welcoming birth into the world, Columbia Records began advertising to the masses, heralding the 33 1/3 RPM record as a breakthrough in audio technology, able as it was to hold whole classical performance and symphonies on just one side of a 12-inch disc without the need to interrupt the listening experience to flip the disc.

 Advertising it in this way, assimilating this format with the music of the western classical elite, instantly lent the format new standing in the music community, being able to hold what is considered by many to be the pinnacle of artistic achievement in the musical sphere.